-Current law requires municipal assessors to value vehicles using their manufacturer's suggested retail price (MSRP), subject to a 20-year depreciation schedule.
-Beginning with the 2024 assessment year (i.e., for tax bills sent out beginning July 1, 2025), the bill allows municipalities to adopt a modified depreciation schedule for vehicles.
+Existing law requires municipal assessors to value vehicles using their manufacturer's suggested retail price (MSRP), subject to a 20-year depreciation schedule.
+Beginning with the 2024 assessment year, the act allows municipalities to adopt a modified depreciation schedule for vehicles.
 The modified schedule generally increases, by five percentage points, the taxable portion of a vehicle's MSRP that is subject to property tax.
 By law, a vehicle's property tax assessment equals its depreciated MSRP value multiplied by 70%.

 To adopt the modified schedule, the municipality's legislative body (or board of selectmen where the body is a town meeting) must vote in favor of it.
-The municipality must then provide certain notice to the
+The municipality must then notify the Office of Policy and Management (OPM).